holonym-foundation/vole-zk-prover/README.md

 # VOLE in the head aimed for compatability with popular DSLs
-This is an extremely fast NIZK prover capable of doing roughly one million constraints per second (benchmark pending after code is completed) on consumer hardware.
-It is not succinct.
-It uses the Quicksilver [] proving system with VOLE in the head [] as a linearly homorphic commitment scheme.
+This is an extremely efficient NIZK prover.
+It is currently doing about 300k constraints per second on consumer hardware on a 254-bit field.
+There is a tradeoff in that is not succinct.
+It uses the Quicksilver [] proving system with VOLE in the head [] for the commitment scheme.
 It is optimized for the prime 21888242871839275222246405745257275088548364400416034343698204186575808495617 popular modern proving systems.
 We plan to support more finite fields.

 # How to use
 Supply R1CS and witness via CLI or wasm